-The Group leases several assets including buildings and IT equipment.
+The Group leases several assets including an office building and IT equipment.
 The average lease term for buildings is years and for IT equipment is 3 years.
 Information about leases for which the Group is a lessee is presented below.

-The Group leases a laboratory and IT equipment which is a short term and/or leases of low-value items.
+The Group leases a building, laboratory and IT equipment which is a short term and/or leases of low-value items.
 The Group has elected not to recognise right-of-use assets and lease liabilities for these leases.
-At 30 September 2023, the Group is committed \$0.003m for short-term leases.
+The Group's commitment for short-term leases at 30 September 2024 is not material.